 Or for Altra Industrial Motion:

-So, Altra Industrial Motion has an ROCE of 4.7%.
+Therefore, Altra Industrial Motion has an ROCE of 6.4%.

 Does Altra Industrial Motion Have A Good ROCE?

-When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
+Remember that this metric is backwards looking - it shows what has happened in the past, and does not accurately predict the future.
 Companies in cyclical industries can be difficult to understand using ROCE, as returns typically look high during boom times, and low during busts.
-ROCE is, after all, simply a snap shot of a single year.
+This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for Altra Industrial Motion.

-Do Altra Industrial Motion's Current Liabilities Skew Its ROCE?
+Altra Industrial Motion's Current Liabilities And Their Impact On Its ROCE

-Altra Industrial Motion has total liabilities of US$347m and total assets of US$4.4b.
-As a result, its current liabilities are equal to approximately 7.9% of its total assets.
-Altra Industrial Motion has a low level of current liabilities, which have a negligible impact on its already low ROCE.
+Altra Industrial Motion has total liabilities of US$333m and total assets of US$4.3b.
+As a result, its current liabilities are equal to approximately 7.8% of its total assets.
+With low levels of current liabilities, at least Altra Industrial Motion's mediocre ROCE is not unduly boosted.